verticlabs/html-boilerplate/docs/guideline-css.md

 __Framework__ hold cross-project framework code.

 All modules are stand-alone code blocks, that can and will work on their own and in conjunction with other modules.
 Modules can be nested inside each other, but shouldn't depend on it.
+Be very careful when styling directly on tag selectors (such as 'a' or 'div'), as this often results in inflexibile code, especially when nesting modules.
+It is best to avoid styling directly on tag selectors all together, even when they're scoped within an object.
+However, avoiding it might sometimes prove impractical or impossible (due to code cleanness, CMSes and/or excessive _classitis_).
+If so, make sure that your module works in the necessary contexts.

 ### Naming, namespacing modules and inheritance